All you need to know to explore Tarija Bolivia, the high altitude wine destination!

 If you are traveling South America by van, the drive from Tupiza to Tarija through the Cordillera of Sama Biological Reserve is stunning.
 Dramatic landscapes through canyons, winding unsealed roads and tiny villages nestled along the river bed made it one of our favorite drives in South America.
 With only a handful of other vehicles on the road, it is a scenic route not to miss.

-As mentioned previously, tourism is new to the area.
+Tourism is new to the area but it is gaining traction.
 Planning is key to visit the wineries in Tarija Bolivia.
 Most wineries locked their doors and only opened if a reservation is made in advance.
 And even making reservations could be challenging as many of the smaller wineries failed to even acknowledge our request to visit.
-Despite this, we still managed to visit a few great places to make the most of our time in the wine region in Bolivia and enjoyed plenty of delicious Bolivian wine.
+Despite this, we still managed to visit one great winery and a popular distillary and enjoyed plenty of delicious Bolivian wine.

 After a couple of failed attempts at visiting wineries in Tarija Bolivia, we stumbled upon Casa Real.
 Casa Real is not a wine producer but rather a Singani producer.
 Singani, the national liquor of Bolivia, is distilled from white Muscat of Alexandria grapes.
 Only produced in the high altitudes of Bolivia, Singani is similar to brandy.
 Singani, in fact, is so similar to brandy that it is commercialized in the US as such.
 This is because there is no official treaty with the US and Bolivia to market Singani under its official name as there is with other national liquors such as tequila in Mexico.